IanWold/ianwold.github.io/Site/Posts/reclaim_agile_the_clever_trick_agile_coaches_don't_want_you_to_know.md

 ;;;
-	"title": "Reclaim Agile: The Clever Trick Agile Coaches Don't Want You to Know", "description": "What if I told you there's one trick to being able to reshape your team's development process without your company knowing it?
+	"title": "Reclaim Your Agile: The One Clever Trick Agile Coaches Don't Want You to Know", "description": "What if I told you there's one trick to being able to reshape your team's development process without your company knowing it?
 What if I told you that you can achieve actual Agile even though you work in a Scrum firm?", "date": "13 December 2023",
 	"contents": true,